mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Word recognition error rate on actual rover-directed speech (%)
 ---------------------------------------------------------------
-A reasonable goal, based on consultation of a review of early/mid-2000s NASA technology and field tests ([1]), is for around ~6.5% of actual rover-directed words to be incorrectly recognized.
-A possible catch here is that the :term:`IMS`/:term:`OeWF` volunteers may have varying types and degrees of accents.
+A reasonable goal, based on consultation of a review of early/mid-2000s NASA technology and field tests ([1]), is for around ~6.5% or less of actual rover- directed words to be incorrectly recognized.
+A possible catch here is that the :term:`IMS`/:term:`OeWF` volunteers may have varying types and degrees of accented English.

 False accept rate (attending to non-rover-directed speech)
 ----------------------------------------------------------